St Clair, Port of Spain

-Saint Clair is a quiet, spacious, and upscale business and residential district between the Queen's Park Savannah and the Maraval River in Port of Spain, Trinidad and Tobago.
+Saint Clair is a business and residential district between the Queen's Park Savannah and the Maraval River in Port of Spain, Trinidad and Tobago.
 It is home to most of the city's grandest and largest mansions and also home to the Magnificent Seven Houses.
 Federation Park and Ellerslie Park.
 St Clair is one of Port of Spain's five police districts.

 In 1893, St Clair was host to the Inter-Colonial Cup, a three-way cricket match between Trinidad and Tobago (then Trinidad), Barbados, and the-then British Guiana.
 Only white players were allowed, and that excluded most of the home side's best cricketers.